graphile/crystal/postgraphile/website/postgraphile/config.md

 ### Exposing HTTP request data to PostgreSQL

-Using the `pgSettings` functionality mentioned in the `pgSources` section above you can extend the data made available within PostgreSQL through `current_setting(...)`.
+Using the `pgSettings` functionality mentioned in the `pgConfigs` section above you can extend the data made available within PostgreSQL through `current_setting(...)`.
 To do so, include a `pgSettings` entry in the GraphQL context mentioned in the "Grafast options" section above, the value for which